orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-If you want you can use the `fetch` API as an http client by specifying `fetch` in the `httpClient` option.
+Specifying `fetch` as the `httpClient` option will use the Fetch API as the HTTP client instead of Axios.
-`httpClient` only available when `swr`, `react-query`, `vue-query`, and `svelte-query` are specified as the `client` option.
+This property is only valid when `swr`, `react-query`, `vue-query`, and `svelte-query` are specified as the `client` option.

 ## schemas

 Type: `String`.

-Valid values: path to the folder where you want to generate all your models.
+Valid values: path to the folder where the generated models are written.

-Default Value: same as the target.
+Default Value: same as the `target`.

 ```js
 module.exports = {